18F/laptop/README.md

 * [CloudApp] for sharing screenshots and making an animated GIF from a video
 * [Cloud Foundry CLI] for command line access to 18F's Cloud Foundry-based application platform
 * [Flux] for adjusting your Mac's display color so you can sleep better
-* [git secrets] for preventing you from committing passwords and other sensitive information to a git repository
+* [git-seekret] for preventing you from committing passwords and other sensitive information to a git repository
 * [GitHub Desktop] for setting up your SSH keys automatically
 * [Homebrew] for managing operating system libraries
 * [Homebrew Cask] for quickly installing Mac apps from the command line